costis-t/MPhil-Thesis/README.md

 # MPhil-Thesis
-The current repository contains the Web Appendix of my thesis.
+The current repository contains the Main Document and the Web Appendix of my thesis.

 The tables of the thesis are completely reproducible.